 Your allergies may have noticed that pollen is out in full force.
 Runny noses combined with sinus congestion, sneezing, coughing and itchy, watery eyes have returned along with the high pollen counts.
 The temperatures are on the rise, meaning pollen is here to stay.
 This time of year many different tips and myths pop up

 The first official day of spring is just a few weeks away.
-However, tree pollen can start appearing in pollen counts as early as February in Kentucky, Indiana, and Ohio.
+However, tree pollen can start appearing in pollen counts as early as February in Kentucky, Indiana, Ohio, and Tennessee.
 Once pollen begins to bloom, those with allergies may begin to experience sneezing, itching, and other allergy symptoms.
-Later in the spring grass pollen will
+Later in the spring grass pollen

-During this time of year, weather throughout Kentucky and Indiana change daily.
+During this time of year, weather throughout the region change daily.
 As temperatures reach above 50 degrees, plants begin to bloom and release pollen into the air.
-Those with seasonal spring allergies will usually start to see symptoms in early March and last through May.
-It’s important to start preparing for allergies now before pollen

 Mold growth after a flood is harmful to those with mold allergies.
 As the floodwaters have started to recede, clean up from the recent flooding has begun across the region.
 Mold is a common occurrence in damps areas of the home like the basement or a bathroom.
 After a flood, flooded homes and cars must